-5.6 Promoting Active Travel: Cycling and Walking
+5.5 Promoting Active Travel: Cycling and Walking

-5.6.1 Policy Objective T11: Walking and Cycling
+5.5.1 Policy Objective T10: Walking and Cycling

-It is a Policy Objective to secure the development of a high quality, fully connected and inclusive walking and cycling network across the County and the integration of walking, cycling and physical activity with placemaking including public realm permeability improvements.
+It is a Policy Objective to secure the development of a high quality, fully connected and inclusive walking and cycling network across the County and the integration of walking, cycling and physical activity with placemaking including public realm improvements.
 (Consistent with NPO 27 and 64 of the NPF and RPO 5.2 of the RSES)

 A key aim of Smarter Travel is to ensure that walking and cycling become the mode of choice for local trips.
-The encouragement of walking and cycling (active mobility):

-- is a climate change mitigation measure - is important for promoting healthy communities and reducing obesity - will aid in the evolution of the 10-minute neighbourhood concept.
+The encouragement of walking and cycling (active mobility) is a climate change mitigation measure and important for promoting healthy communities and reducing obesity.

 Routes are being retrofitted to all key destinations and public transport hubs in the County.
-This retrofitting includes permeability links, removal of barriers and placemaking improvements such as cycle parking, urban greening and street furniture.
-The improvements to permeability links will be designed to provide access for all and be informed by the user hierarchy in accordance with DMURS addressing pedestrian safety and measures to calm other traffic where necessary.
+This retrofitting includes placemaking improvements such as cycle parking, urban greening and street furniture.

-The implementation of temporary mobility works has taken place in response to the Covid 19

-Pandemic and includes a range of measures which support business activities in towns and villages by creating more external space.
+The implementation of temporary mobility works has taken place in response to the Covid 19 Pandemic and includes a range of measures which support business activities in towns and villages by creating more external space.